Ghini/ghini.desktop/doc/imex.rst

 When done, stop the server, review the logs, close the Pocket Server window.

-The next two sections describe the ghini.pocket user interface.
+The next section describes the ghini.pocket user interface.

 ghini.pocket user interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^